 "Just because I love you.
 You're already shaping up to be a great person."

 Teddy released Al and beamed at him.
 "Absolutely.
 The handsome prince and the…secretly-pretty prince both arrived at the Coma Nibblers' fortress on their trusted horses at the same time.
-The handsome prince was annoyed that someone else wanted to share the glory in rescuing the princess, but the other prince was glad to have help.
+The handsome prince was annoyed someone else wanted to share the glory in rescuing the princess, but the other prince was glad to have help.
 Together, they defeated the Coma Nibblers and freed the damsel in distress.

-"The princess ran to the handsome prince right away, but he didn't want the 'thank you' kiss that she offered him.
+"The princess ran to the handsome prince right away, but he didn't want the 'thank you' kiss she offered him.
 He'd noticed how well the other prince had fought during the battle, and wanted to exchange swordsmanship techniques.
 The princes returned the princess to her kingdom, chatting more with each other than with her the entire journey.

 Filled with curiosity, Al interrupted, "Does declined mean the same thing as refused?"